Glen Ray Price - NewsBreak

 He is greatly missed by so many.

-Funeral service will be at 2 p.m. on Sunday, Dec.
-12, at Wallace & Wallace Funeral Home in Lewisburg with Pastor Ken Hansard officiating.
-Burial will follow in the Patton Cemetery, Meadow Bridge.
+Funeral service will be 2:00 PM on Sunday, December 12, 2021 at Wallace & Wallace Funeral Home in Lewisburg with Pastor Ken Hansard officiating.
+Burial will follow at the Patton Cemetery, Meadow Bridge.

 Friends may call one hour prior to the service on Sunday at Wallace & Wallace in Lewisburg.